Single-handed sailing: The pioneers

 William Albert Andrews, of Beverley, Massachusetts, made several significant single-handed voyages, and instigated the first single-handed trans-Atlantic race.
 Andrews first crossed the Atlantic with his brother in a 19 ft dory in 1878.
 He made an aborted attempt at a single-handed crossing in 1888, and then in 1891 he issued a challenge to any single-hander to race him across the ocean for a prize of $5,000.
 Josiah W. Lawlor, the son of a famous boat-builder, took up the challenge, and the two men built 15 ft boats for the race.
 They set off from Crescent Beach near Boston on June 21, 1891.
 Andrews, capsized several times and was finally picked up by a steamer; but Lawlor arrived at Coverack, Cornwall, on August 5, 1891.

 The sport of long-distance single-handed sailing was firmly established with the famous voyage of Joshua Slocum, who circumnavigated the world between 1895 and 1898.
 Despite widespread opinion that such a voyage was impossible (there was no Panama Canal then), Slocum, a retired sea captain, rebuilt a 37 ft sloop, Spray, and sailed it around the world—the first single-handed circumnavigation of the world.
 His book Sailing Alone Around the World is still considered a classic adventure, and it inspired many others to take to the seas.

 In 1942, the Argentine sailor Vito Dumas set out on a single-handed circumnavigation of the Southern Ocean.
 He left Buenos Aires in June, sailing Lehg II, a 31 ft ketch.
 He had only the most basic and makeshift gear; he had no radio, for fear of being shot as a spy, and was forced to stuff his clothes with newspaper to keep warm.
 His voyage of 20000 mi was not a true circumnavigation, as it was contained within the southern hemisphere; however, he made the first single-handed passage of the three great capes, and indeed the first successful single-handed passage of Cape Horn.
 With only three landfalls, Vito Dumas described the legs of his trip as the longest that had been made by a single-hander, and in the most ferocious oceans on the Earth.

-In 1955, the Filipino immigrant to Hawaii, Florentino Das set out on a home-built 27-footer from Kewalo Basin to his hometown of Allen, Northern Samar, Philippines.
-His solo sailing feat took him 12 months passing through Ponape, Truk Island, the Hall Islands, and Yap Island.
-He arrived in Siargao Island in northern Mindanao on April 25, 1956.
+From May 1955 to April 1956, Florentino Das sailed Lady Timarau, a ship of the United States Navy converted into a sailboat, from Kewalo Basin in Hawaii to Allen, Northern Samar, Philippines, from where he had immigrated.
+His voyage took him through Ponape, Truk Island, the Hall Islands, and Yap Island, and it was interrupted midway because of a lack of funds.